ayaanh221/diary-max/README.md

 The user's requirements are:

-1.As a user I want to be able to add recipes
+1. As a user I want to be able to add recipes
-2.As a user I want to be able to get a confirmation that i added a recipe 3.As a user i want to see the recipe i added
+2. As a user I want to be able to get a confirmation that i added a recipe
+3. As a user i want to see the recipe i added
-4.As a user I want to be able to delete and edit the recipe i previously made
+4. As a user I want to be able to delete and edit the recipe i previously made

 # Features
 ### Existing Features